riteekapurnekar/Sparks-Foundation-Internship/README.md

 # Sparks-Foundation-Internship

-This repository includes all the tasks performed by me during the internship at The Sparks Foundation.
+This repository holds the project made by me during the internship at The Sparks Foundation as a Data Science and Business Analytics intern.

-It has the datasets and respective python files for the solution.
+The dataset used is: student_scores - student_scores.csv

+The python code file is: Task1.ipynb

+It has a Linear Regression model in which the by considering the hours of study, percentage is provided.